Category Archive: Uncategorized

 thomson-reuters-e1340629165617

 Advancements in Life Sciences has got indexed for coverage in the Thomson Reuters: Emerging Sources Citation Index, which is the New Edition of the Web of Science.
-This means that any articles published in the journal will be indexed in the Web of Science at the time of publication.
+This means that all articles published in the journal will be indexed in the Web of Science.

 Seven Days in Life